 New York foster father faces trial in sex abuse case

-A foster father who took in more than 100 troubled boys over 20 years is set to go on trial on charges he sexually abused eight of the children.
-In addition to the alleged abuse of the boys, prosecutors also said the man sexually abused a dog in front of a child.
+The Predators scored first winning the last four games, but Tuesday night in Boston the Bruins came out firing and Patrice Bergeron beat Pek This undated file photo provided by the Suffolk County District Attorney's office in Riverhead, N.Y., shows Cesar Gonzales-Mugaburu, a New York foster father who took in more than 100 troubled boys over 20 years.
+Gonzales-Mugaburu is set to go on trial on charges he sexually abused eight of the children.

 Add your comments below